Caché (film): Style

 Generally, Haneke's style has been described as displaying "an aesthetics of dread"; a feeling of "existential dread" or "ambient dread" is also present in Caché.
 The story has been described as a "psychological thriller"; the British Film Institute stated it employs "classical suspense strategies" to enter the thriller genre.
 Wheatley adds the techniques differ from the Hitchcockian style by withholding information from the audience until characters disclose it, and not being clear as to whether the characters are honest and whether the flashbacks are real.
 (Note: In contrast, director Alfred Hitchcock would give the audience more information than the characters have; Wheatley writes "Thus the audience must know, for example, that a bomb is hidden in the child's parcel but the child himself must not".)
 According to Radstone, the style is characterised by "its closed-in camerawork, its aesthetic and narrative concerns with surveillance, its claustrophobic interiority".
-Film studies professor Oliver C. Speck has written that Haneke rejected "pseudo-realism" in its recreations of Georges's childhood.
+Film studies professor Oliver C. Speck has written that Haneke rejected "pseudo-realism" in its recreations of Georges' childhood.

 Though it resembles a whodunit, the film does not reveal who sent the tapes.
 A solution may not be possible, as given the setting and the camerawork, the camera could not record without being seen when Georges looks into it, Herzog writes.
 This suggests Haneke himself is sending the tapes in the story.
 Georges has no reason to send the tapes to himself and Anne, and the idea that Georges is unconsciously and psychically producing the tapes contradicts the realistic style.

 The house shown in the opening shots of Caché, filmed in Brillat-Savarin, Paris, and Alfred Hitchcock's similarly surveillance-themed Rear Window.